jantman/awslimitchecker/docs/source/getting_started.rst

 Requirements
 ------------

+**Either Docker in order to run via the** :ref:`docker image <docker>`, **or:**

 * Python 2.7 or 3.4+.
 Python 2.6 and 3.3 are no longer supported.
 * Python `VirtualEnv <http://www.virtualenv.org/>`_ and ``pip`` (recommended installation method; your OS/distribution should have packages for these)
 * `boto3 <http://boto3.readthedocs.org/>`_ >= 1.4.6 and its dependency `botocore <https://botocore.readthedocs.io/en/latest/>`_ >= 1.6.0.

 .. _getting_started.installing:

 Installing
 ----------

+awslimitchecker now distributes an official Docker image, which removes the need to install locally.
+If you wish to run via this method, please see :ref:`docker`.

-It's recommended that you install into a virtual environment (virtualenv / venv).
+If not running via Docker, it's recommended that you install into a virtual environment (virtualenv / venv).
 See the `virtualenv usage documentation <http://www.virtualenv.org/>`_ for more details, but the gist is as follows (the virtualenv name, "limitchecker" here, can be whatever you want):